PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Experiments

 \subsection{Architecture and Pretraining Details}

-\paragraph{Continual Pretraining} Following V-JEPA~\cite{bardes_revisiting_2024}, we choose a ViT-L model with video input for $E$ and a narrow 12-layer transformer for the V-JEPA predictor $P$. $E$ has 304\,M parameters, $P$ has 22\,M parameters.
+\paragraph{Domain-Level Pretraining} Following V-JEPA~\cite{bardes_revisiting_2024}, we choose a ViT-L model with video input for $E$ and a narrow 12-layer transformer for the V-JEPA predictor $P$. $E$ has 304\,M parameters, $P$ has 22\,M parameters.
 We initialize the weights from a checkpoint pretrained on VideoMix2M, consisting of Kinetics, SomethingSomethingv2, and HowTo100M, and perform pretraining for 75\,k steps with a batch size of 80.
-This corresponds to eight epochs on the \prmt{} dataset.
+This corresponds to approximately eight epochs on the \prmt{} dataset.
 As the initialized weights have already been cosine annealed, we only perform warmup and train with a constant small learning rate of \num{1.5e-5}, following \citet{singh_beyond_2025}.
 Training takes 11\,h on a single node with 4 A100 GPUs.

-\paragraph{Continual In-Domain Pretraining (CID)} \prmt{} includes only broad, domain-related videos of primates.
-To evaluate how much performance increase one could expect from unlabeled in-domain data, we continue pretraining on the target dataset (ChimpACT, PanAf500, BaboonLand or ChimpBehave) \emph{after} pretraining on \prmt{}.
-Note that this pre-training is still entirely unsupervised, we do not use ground-truth bounding boxes.
+\paragraph{Dataset-level pretraining (\dalp{})} \prmt{} includes diverse videos of primates, but not of the target datasets (ChimpACT, PanAf500, BaboonLand or ChimpBehave).
+To evaluate how much performance increase one could expect from perfectly in-domain unlabeled data, we also continue pretraining on the target dataset \emph{after} pretraining on \prmt{}.
+Note that this pretraining is still entirely unsupervised, we do not use ground-truth bounding boxes.
 Chunking and primate detection is performed as for \rando{} (\cref{sec:data-curation-pipeline}) and we exclude the test set from pretraining except for ChimpBehave which does not have a dedicated test set.
 We pretrain as we do on \prmt{} but only train for 10k steps.

 \paragraph{Attentive Classifier} For the attentive classifier, we always choose three layers, resulting in 220\,k parameters.
 When training it, we freeze the encoder $\enc$.
-On PanAf, BaboonLand and ChimpBehave, we train for 40, 10 and 30 epochs, respectively, accounting for the different number of samples in each dataset.
+On PanAf500, BaboonLand and ChimpBehave, we train for 40, 10 and 30 epochs, respectively, accounting for the different number of samples in each dataset.
 On ChimpACT, we train for only one epoch, as the dense annotation and miniclip sampling yields 500\,k highly-redundant miniclips.
 We use a learning rate of \num{1e-3} with warmup and cosine decay.